ace-subido/ace-subido.github.com/_posts/2016-01-21-my-useful-secret-projects-and-business-ideas.md

 #### Restaurant Reservations

 Ticketbase/AirBNB for Restaurants (in terms of UI/UX).
 Instead of selling tickets, it takes reservations for restaurants.

+#### Cyclonesign

+Like [Stormpulse](http://stormpulse.com) and [Riskpulse](http://riskpulse.com), but bringing it in the Philippines.
+The Philippines gets hit with over 20 storms per year, we lose a lot of money because of this.
+Enables companies to be at the same level of proactiveness as PAGASA and government agencies.
+Plot out your physical assets and routes in the Philippines using a map, set alerts for wind levels and temperature, person in-charge/cargo drivers gets SMS warnings when something reaches the threshold.
+B2B model.

+Status: I developed large parts of this for a long time.
+Indexed and scraped a truckload of data from various international and national government weather sites.
+Wasn't a fan of private API's, government data for storms were more accurate.

 ----